Homeschool Writing – How to Teach Kids How to Write

 Writing is sort of like baseball: every parent has a different idea of when a child should start.
 Many think you should buy that first ball before Junior is born and adorn him in a jersey as soon as one fits.
 Those same parents march Junior down to the little league office the day he turns three.
 Others take what I call the Michael Jordan approach.
 (Did you know that Michael didn’t play basketball on a team until junior high?
 His parents didn’t sign him up at three and he still became a legend in the sport.)

-I’m not advocating for either method for teaching writing.
+I’m not advocating for either method of teaching writing.
 In fact, quite the opposite.
 I think you can get there both ways.
 You can be super prepared and start very early or you can wait until later than most.
 Either way, your chances are still fairly similar for being successful at teaching your child to write.
-(Good news for us all…collective sigh of relief is certainly in order.)
+(Good news for us all… a collective sigh of relief is certainly in order.)

 However, I’ll humor you with my two cents.
 In order to attempt to answer the question of when, it’s helpful to define the terms.